This web browser is not supported. Use Chrome, Edge, Safari, or Firefox for best results.

 What happened to the Variety puzzles on nytimes.com?

 In early 2023, the New York Times stopped supporting digital versions of all Variety puzzles.
-We're doing our part to keep this critical legacy alive by including all the Variety puzzles we have here.
-Many are hand-digitized just for this site.
+I'm including as many as I can here.
+Most are hand-digitized just for this site.

 You must be signed in with your XWord Info account to view or solve the Variety puzzles.
 As of now, any account level will do, although that requirement might increase in the future.

-We also have a combined list of all Variety puzzles that can be solved here with your XWord Info account.
+There's also a combined list of all Variety puzzles you can solve with your XWord Info account.

 Are these the same Variety puzzles printed in the Sunday magazine?